telerik/fiddler-everywhere-docs/predefined-rules/block-and-allow-lists/block-traffic-to-specific-hosts.md

 - Create a **Close Non Gracefuly** action.

 This is an example rule that matches all sessions where the host is **example.com** or **google.com** and closes the connection.

 ![Creating "Block Traffic to Specific Hosts" rule](../../images/advanced/adv-block-specific-hosts.png)

+>tip The blocking actions are not final can be combined with other actions like **Do Not Show** which will effectively block and hide the traffic from the Fiddler's live traffic grid.

 Once the rule is created, enable the **Rules** tab, toggle the rule switch, and start capturing traffic.